18F/uswds-jekyll/pages/guide/SCINet_Ceres_User_Guide.md

 # Technical Overview

 Ceres is the dedicated high performance computing (HPC) infrastructure for ARS researchers on ARS SCINet.
 Ceres is designed to enable large-scale computing and large-scale storage.
-The original cluster had a total of 64 regular compute nodes and 5 high-memory nodes.
-In 2018-2019 additional nodes have been purchased.
 Currently, the following compute nodes are available on the Ceres cluster.

-56 nodes, each having:

-* 40 logical cores on 2 x 10 core Intel Xeon Processors (E5-2670 v2 2.50GHz 25MB Cache) with hyper-threading turned ON
-* 128GB DDR3 ECC Memory
-* 2 x 120GB Intel DC S3500 Series 2.5” SATA 6.0Gb/s SSDs (used to host the OS and provide small local scratch storage)
-* 1TB SSD used for temporary local storage
-* Mellanox ConnectX®­3 VPI FDR InfiniBand

 92 new nodes, each having: